AnjanC0des/Notes/Sde sheet problems/BinaryTree.md

 Given a binary tree, find if it is height balanced or not.
 A tree is height balanced if difference between heights of left and right subtrees is not more than one for all nodes of tree.

+A balanced binary tree:

+           1
+        /     \
+      10      39
+     /
+    5

+An unbalanced tree

+         1
+        /
+      10
+     /
+    5

 **Intuition** :

+We just have to check the difference in height between the left and right subtree.

 **Approach** :

+Write a height function, and then at each node check if the difference if height between the left and right subtree is one or zero.

 **Complexity** :